proxytranslation/user-docs/faq/faq.md

 ### **How do I enable automated scan on my project?**

-You can set up a recurring crawl under Crawl in the Recurring tab.
-However, unless otherwise configured content is continuously picked up when visitors visit the original, untranslated version of your website.
+You can set up a recurring crawl under *Crawl* in the *Recurring* tab.
+However, unless otherwise configured content is continuously picked up when visitors visit the proxied, translated version of your website.

 ### **Is it possible to set up automated scanning behind secure login?**